INTERVIEW BY MARKO SYRJALA

 Zal Cleminson: Yeah, yeah, yeah, yeah.
 Well, it was good when we sort of got back together with Max singing.
 He was a good catalyst to get things back to where it was with SAHB.
 Trying to get a whole show together, and the theatrics, and all that sort of stuff.
 It was fine.
-But then it came to the point with me, when I was getting a little bit– I wanted to move things forward.
+But then it came to the point with me, when I was getting a little bit… I wanted to move things forward.
 I wanted to kind of write new songs.
 I wanted to rearrange maybe some of the older stuff.
-And revamp things and kind of move things forward basically.
+And revamp things and kind of move things forward.
 Just progress a little bit.
 And I tried a few different things.
 But I didn’t get much support from the rest of the guys in the band.
-I wasn’t really getting the kind of support I needed.
+I wasn’t getting the kind of support I needed.
 And I thought, “Right.
 I don’t want to go on stage and just be a kind of tribute to myself for the rest of my life.
 I want to do something different.”
-But they seemed quite happy to just jump on stage and prance about to “Delilah” for the rest of their lives which is not something I wanted to do.
+But they seemed pretty happy to jump on stage and prance about to “Delilah” for the rest of their lives which is not something I wanted to do.
 So, I just pulled the plug.
 I just said, “Nah.
 If we can’t do something new, move on then.
 I’ll just pack it in.
 I’ll stop.”
 And I stopped for about ten years.

 You lived in Cyprus for a few years during the break.
 How did you end up living there?

 Zal Cleminson: Yeah.
 I went to Cyprus.
 My wife had a job out there.
 So that took us to Cyprus for about four years.
-And when I was in Cyprus, I had a really bad time with depression, and I had a breakdown, and so on.
+And when I was in Cyprus, I had a terrible time with depression.
+I had a breakdown, and so on.
 And I thought, “Hang on.
 I need to do something here.
 I need to kind of figure out what I can do.”
 And I just picked up a little guitar that I had there with me, just a form of therapy more than anything to see what would happen.
 Ideas came, songs came, lyrics came, riffs.
 And I thought, “Hang on a minute.
 This could be all right.”

 So, was the idea of Sin’ Dogs born when you were living there?

 Zal Cleminson: Not quite.
 At that point, I just wanted to write.
 And I’d started writing again, and I was pleased with what I was doing.
 I thought this is– and it was kind of back to my original heavy metal style.
 It sounded like that’s what I wanted to play.
 It sounded like I wanted to get back to that style of guitar playing.
 And I got in touch with David, our keyboard player that I’d known, David Cowan.
 And I said, “Do you want to do some recording?
 Do you want to get some ideas together and see what we could do?”
-That was about it, just let’s see if we can record something.
-And it kind of snowballed, I guess, it kind of took off from there.
+That was about it; just let’s see if we can record something.
+And it kind of snowballed, I guess; it kind of took off from there.
 And we got the guys in the rest of the band.
 We started to get together and listen and hear what songs were about?
 And everybody went, “Yeah.
 Yeah.
 Yeah.
 Let’s try to put a band together.”
 And that was Sin’ Dogs.

 How long did it take to get this band together after you decided to start working with David?